astroidmail/astroid/README.md

 ## acknowledgements

-  The main inspiration for astroid is the [sup] mail user agent. [sup] provided inspiration for [notmuch] which is an mail indexer. astroid is using [notmuch] as a backend.
+  The main inspiration for astroid is the [sup] mail user agent. [sup] provided inspiration for [notmuch] which is a mail indexer. astroid is using [notmuch] as a backend.

   Some parts of the user interface and layout have been copied from or